 I nearly fell off my chair when I read that last sentence.

 With all the participants dead, it is impossible to be specific about what happened between Britten and Morris.
-But it doesn't seem unreasonable to suppose that this was an incident where Britten's interest in young (and therefore vulnerable) boys crossed the line.
+But it doesn't seem unreasonable to suppose that this was an incident where Britten's interest in young (and therefore vulnerable) boys crossed the line between thoughts and deeds.
 It may be the only time Britten did so; it may not be.
-In either event, Bridcut's general conclusion about Britten's conduct and proclivities is conclusively undermined.
+In either event, Bridcut's general conclusion about Britten's conduct and proclivities is undermined.
+We know Britten fancied pubescent boys.
+We don't know whether he ever did anything about it, but Bridcut's conclusion about his motives in "establishing friendships with boys" are surely risible in the light of Morris's experience.

 There are further stupidities in Britten's Children, of which perhaps the most egregious are the many pages Bridcut devotes to Britten's relationship with Wulff Scherchen, a young German.
 It's true the pair met in the early 30s when Scherchen was 13 and Britten 20; but their relationship did not begin until 1938 when Scherchen was at Cambridge.
 The relationship was between two young men, and quite why Bridcut devotes fifty pages to it in a book called Britten's Children is a mystery.